 We weren’t particularly satisfied with the claims resolution process with the previous company.
 They employed a third party claims adjuster whose representatives appeared to be more interested in dragging things out to the point where we might abandon due to fatigue.
 One of the claims was finally settled after I went to Twitter and outed them.

 The best medical insurance for travel abroad will give you an opportunity to purchase coverage for a variety of events and circumstances associated with the medical event.
 Depending on the travel insurance company, these will range from treatment coverage and repatriation to reimbursement for incidental expenses.

 Read the fine print, though, as your coverage doesn’t necessarily correlate to your travel health insurance cost.
 Overseas health insurance coverage can vary.
-Your carrier’s protocol may be along the lines of “present the bills you paid for reimbursement” or, as in our case, they may prefer to communicate with the provider directly, leaving you out of the process.
+Your carrier’s protocol may be along the lines of “present the bills you paid for reimbursement” or, as in our case with Allianz Insurance, they may prefer to communicate with the provider directly, leaving you out of the process.

 Quite honestly, we were happy to be out of the loop.
 When you are fighting for your life, the last thing you want to do is be drawn into an administrative scenario.
 Although my hospital bed conversation with our carrier brought immediate results, I would have preferred not to have been involved.
 This was more the issue on the clinic’s side of things.

 Our Overseas Health Scare Became More Complex When Additional Medical Issues Were Discovered

 Our medical emergency in South America took a more complicated turn when the imaging revealed serious issues with my aorta.
 Suddenly, the “simple” matter of a breathing problem had a companion condition that eventually overlapped the travel-insurance related treatment plan.